How Will the Forever GI Bill Impact Benefits Transferability?

 GI Bill Transferability Rules

-Post 9/11 GI Bill benefits can save you tens of thousands of dollars in student loan costs, effectively allowing you to get your college degree entirely for free, so you have a very good reason to pay close attention to this page’s content, and make sure that you fully understand the way the transfer process works.
+Since these benefits can save your dependents tens of thousands of dollars in student loan costs, effectively allowing them to get a college degree entirely for free, you have a very good reason to pay close attention to this page’s content, and to make sure that you fully understand the way the transfer process works.

 Not everyone is eligible to transfer their benefits though, because the military is using this benefit as an incentive to get personnel to agree to slightly longer service contracts.